BradleyCodeU/bradleycodeu.github.io/_gd/inheritance/levelup.md

 title: Level Up
 ---

-Add 3 or more levels to a game (a platformer, rpg game, or bubble game).
+Add 3 or more levels to a game (platformer, rpg game, or bubble game).
 I would *PREFER* that you remix a classmate's game, but you could also remix your own game.

 Your finished game MUST have:
   - a Title Screen